 Please note: the Williams Writing Supplement is optional.

 At Williams we believe that bringing together students and professors in small groups produces extraordinary academic outcomes.
 Our distinctive Oxford-style tutorial classes—in which two students are guided by a professor in deep exploration of a single topic—are a prime example.
 Each week the students take turns developing independent work—an essay, a problem set, a piece of art—and critiquing their partner’s work.
-Focused on close reading, writing, and oral defense of ideas, more than 60 tutorials a year are offered across the curriculum, with titles like “Biomedical Ethics,” “Women in National Politics,” and “Extraterrestrial Life in the Galaxy: a Sure Thing or a Snowball’s Chance?”
+Focused on close reading, writing, and oral defense of ideas, more than 60 tutorials a year are offered across the curriculum, with titles like “Aesthetic Outrage,” “Financial Crises: Causes and Cures,” and “Genome Sciences: At the Cutting Edge.”

 Imagine yourself in a tutorial at Williams.
 Of anyone in the world, whom would you choose to be the other student in the class, and why?
 (Please limit your response to 300 words.)